MaybeBirb/Aftermath-Changelog/Versions/frombase.md

 ## WEAPONS
 - All weapons now show projectile velocity
 - All Coral weapons now have extremely punishing operating costs and ammunition restrictions
-- Turrets can now be targeted and destroyed
 - **Vvc-774LS**: Direct hit adjustment increased from 185 -> 195
 - **RANSETSU-AR**: Magazine increased from 18 -> 27.
 Rate of fire increased slightly.
 Projectile velocity increased from 550 -> 600.
 Damage increased from 77 -> 93.
 Impact increased from 64 -> 69.
 Direct hit adjustment increased from 85 -> 95.
 Acc impact increased from 25 -> 39
 - **TURNER**: Magazine increased from 18 -> 24.
 Projectile velocity increased from 550 -> 650.
 Damage increased from 105 -> 120.
 Impact increased from 65 -> 72.
 Acc impact increased from 28 -> 42